We're back. Rebuilt payments. More ways to get paid. First month 80% off. Claim →

 Which Deel alternative handles global EOR?

 Deel, Remote, and Rippling all offer global EOR to convert contractors into employees across many countries.
 As published as of May 2026, Deel lists EOR from $599 per employee per month and Remote lists $599 on annual billing to $699 per employee per month.
 Omnivoo's EOR is India-only, so if you need to employ people across many countries, the per-seat platforms cover that breadth.
-For contractor payments on a variable roster, Omnivoo's flat model is the cheaper alternative.
+For contractor payments, Omnivoo is $49 per contractor per month with competitive FX and a simple 1% contractor withdrawal fee.